cholette/HelioSoil/analysis_scripts/README.md

 ### `--variance-model {independent,shared_kappa,per_mechanism}`

 How the deposition noise is correlated across mirrors.
-Mirrors at one site are measured together and soil under the same weather, so their noise is not independent.
+Mirrors at one site are measured together and soil under the same weather, so their noise is not independent; on Yadnarie the common fraction fits at **κ̂ = 0.84**, meaning ten mirrors carry roughly the information of 1.2 independent ones.

 - `independent` (default) — the historical model.
 Every mirror's deposition noise is its own, and the reflectance differences are treated as independent.
 Unchanged numbers for unchanged commands.
 - `shared_kappa` — one common fraction across all mechanisms, one extra parameter.
+On Yadnarie this beats `independent` by a likelihood ratio of 146 against a boundary critical value of 2.71 (the null sits on κ = 0, so the reference is ½χ²₀ + ½χ²₁, **not** χ²₁).
 - `per_mechanism` — one fraction per mechanism.
-Might have identifiability issues with limited mirrors / campaigns.
+The step-9 study says **do not use this on Yadnarie**: normal wind carries only ~4% of the deposition variance, so its κ is unestimable and pins at a bound in the majority of replicates, whatever the mirror count.

 MLE only — least squares fits no noise parameters, so the flag has no effect on `--fit-method ls` or on `select`.
 Recorded in `run_config.json`; any fitted κ appears as its own row in `fitted_parameters.csv`.

-Training-mirror default under `mle`: with `shared_kappa` or `per_mechanism` **all mirrors are used**, because the likelihood models the between-mirror correlation directly and the shared part is no longer counted once per mirror.
-With `independent` the older rule stands: a gravitational-only / constant-mean model trains on the single lowest-tilt representative (`ONE_M2_T00`), and a model with an active `normal_wind`, `tangential_wind` or `impaction_retention` term uses all mirrors.
+Training-mirror default under `mle`: with `shared_kappa` or `per_mechanism` **all 10 mirrors are used**, because the likelihood models the between-mirror correlation directly and the shared part is no longer counted once per mirror.
+With `independent` the older rule stands: a gravitational-only / constant-mean model trains on the single lowest-tilt representative (`ONE_M2_T00`), and a model with an active `normal_wind`, `tangential_wind` or `impaction_retention` term uses all 10.
+That last case is known to under-cover its mean parameters by about 2.5× at Yadnarie — the justification was that each mirror's geometry contributes independent information, which the study measured to be false — and it is kept only so that existing runs stay comparable.
 Prefer `shared_kappa` for new work.
+Evaluation always scores all 10 whatever was trained on, so runs stay comparable.
 `--train-mirrors NAME [NAME ...]` overrides all of this.

 ### `--model-type {constant_mean,constant_mean_wind,semi_physical,all}`